hibernate/hibernate-search/lib/README.txt

-jms.jar: optional, needed for JMS based clustering strategy, usually available with your application server jsr-250-api.jar: optional, needed for JMS based clustering strategy, usually available with your application server solr-core.jar, solr-common.jar: optional (used version 1.3.0), needed if @AnalyzerDef is used solr-lucenen-snowball.jar: optional, needed if snowball stemmer is used
+jms.jar: optional, needed for JMS based clustering strategy, usually available with your application server jsr-250-api.jar: optional, needed for JMS based clustering strategy, usually available with your application server solr-core.jar, solr-common.jar: optional (used version 1.3.0), needed if @AnalyzerDef is used lucene-snowball.jar: optional, needed if snowball stemmer is used

 Test
 ====